The two questions I see most often in personal finance and growing wealth are probably “How do I start?” and “Where do I begin?”.

 - Define your goals and map out your short, medium and long term financial objectives.
 Ask yourself if you’d like to retire before the national retirement age.
 Do you wish to own a house or are you happy enough to rent?
 This is where defining a strong budget and thinking about your future objectives comes into play.

-- Store money that is needed in less than 5 years in the highest interest accounts you can find.
+- Store money that is guaranteed to be needed in less than 5 years as cash in the highest interest accounts you can find.
 Examples of the best accounts can be found on my current best picks page.
 If you’re looking at buying a house, strongly consider the Lifetime ISA or the Help to Buy ISA and maxing one out for the most bonus you can get your hands on.

 - All money that is being saved for retirement or for use in greater than 5 years should be invested in a low-cost and diversified portfolio, probably consisting of equities and bonds.
 The easiest and cheapest method will be to open a Stocks and Shares ISA and purchase low cost index funds.
 Again, take a look at my current best picks page to see what I use.
 The intricacies of this are a little more complex but if you’ve made it this far down the list, you’re definitely ready for the more advanced stuff.